AndreNeedham/MileBones/README.md

 All the code to build Mile Bones 2.2a for 16-bit Windows is here.

-Rough toochain and compile description:
+Rough toolchain and compile description:

 Have 86Box running DOS with Windows 3.1.